sumeetchhetri/gatf/README.md

 * SkipTest - whether to skip this test, mandatory (ex, true/false)
 * DetailedLog - whether or not to log the detailed execution logs, mandatory (ex, true/false)
 * FilesToUpload - the file content or multipart data to upload, optional (ex, file:file:wsdl-locations.csv:), specifees a colon separated list of file details to be uploaded, the list defines controlname:type(file/text):fileOrText(filename/text content):contentType(only for text content)
+* OutFileName - The name of the output file where the reponse of the API test will be stored
+* RepeatScenarios - The list of variables (or scenarios) for which this test case will be repeated
+* RepeatScenarioProviderName - The repeat scenario provider name, Refer [Provider][6]
+* RepeatScenariosConcurrentExecution - Do we want to run the repeat sceanrios concurrently?
+* NumberOfExecutions - Number of times to repeat execution of this test case
+* StopOnFirstFailureForPerfTest - In case a test case is executed multiple times (due to NumberOfExecutions), do we stop on the first failure?
+* PreWaitMs - Time to wait before execution of test case
+* PostWaitMs - Time to wait after execution of test case
+* ReportResponseContent - Do we want to log the test execution response data to the final test report?

 Sample Application
 =======